-Finally, another necessary condition in order to have an organization is the fact that there exists at least a role which is institutionalized in a description that is valid for the organization.
+Finally, another necessary condition in order to have an organisation is the fact that there exists at least a role which is institutionalised in a description that is valid for the organisation.
 From (D1), (A11), (T4) and (A7) we have:

-(T5) $$ORG(x) \rightarrow \exists y, z (\mathsf{INST}(y, x) \land \mathsf{DF}(x, z) \land \mathsf{VAL}(z, x))$$
+(T5) $$ORG(x) \rightarrow \exists y, z (INST(y, x) \land DF(x, z) \land VAL(z, x))$$

-Once again, the idea we want to render is that an organization is defined both by a set of rules (like a statute) and a set of roles that give structure to it.
+Once again, the idea we want to render is that an organisation is defined both by a set of rules (like a statute) and a set of roles that give structure to it.

-An interesting feature of our model is that it can be extended to characterize particular kinds of organizations, like those with only one affiliate.
-We call these organizations $single \ organizations \ (SORG)$:
+An interesting feature of our model is that it can be extended to characterise particular kinds of organisations, like those with only one affiliate.
+We call these organisations single organisations (SORG):

-(D2) $$SORG(x) \triangleq ORG(x) \land \forall y, y', t((\mathsf{AFF}(y, x, t)) \land \mathsf{AFF}(y', x, t)) \rightarrow y = y')$$
+(D2) $$SORG(x) \triangleq ORG(x) \land \forall y, y', t((\mathsf{AFF}(y, x, t) \land \mathsf{AFF}(y', x, t)) \rightarrow y = y')$$

-We believe that this notion of single organization is important as often organizations are not distinguished from (social) groups.
-Though, groups and organizations are different; one of these differences is that is it possible to conceive an organization with just one affiliate but defining a group with only one member sounds at least linguistically weird.
+We believe that this notion of single organisation is important as often organisations are not distinguished from (social) groups.
+Though, groups and organisations are different; one of these differences is that is it possible to conceive an organisation with just one affiliate but defining a group with only one member sounds at least linguistically weird.

-Now we'll try to clarify some aspects and implications of our model by providing some examples.
+Now we will try to clarify some aspects and implications of our model by providing some examples.
 Take the example illustrated in Figure 2: the individual Carlo Azeglio Ciampi is classified by the role President of Italy.
-This role and the organization Italian State are defined by the Italian Constitution, that is a description.
-Moreover, the role President of Italy is institutionalized by the Italian State and, because of this, Ciampi (as individual) is affiliated to the Italian State.
+This role and the organisation Italian State are defined by the Italian Constitution that is a description.
+Moreover, the role President of Italy is institutionalised by the Italian State and, because of this, Ciampi (as individual) is affiliated to the Italian State.
 Finally, the Italian Constitution itself is valid for the Italian State.